telefonicaid/FIWARE-ttopen/README.md

 Please, in case you have any trouble signing up let us know at [iot_support@tid.es](mailto:iot_support@tid.es)

 ### Step #2: Upload .ino sketch to Thinking Things Open
-Once you have your API credentials, get the arduino sample sketch at [/arduino] and replace line 8 with your API key.
+Once you have your API credentials, get this [.ino sample sketch](/arduino) and replace line 8 with your API key.

 Upload the updated sketch to your Thinking Things Open and it will send A0 and A1 PIN values to Thinking Things Cloud.